 Rosalinde is our Executive Officer.
 She is passionate about everything nature and loves working for Watergum and with the local community.
-Rosalinde has a B.Sc (Hons) in Wildlife management and is the 2019 Queensland Young Landcare Leader.
+Rosalinde has a B.Sc (Hons) in Wildlife management (Coastal habitats and community engagement) and is the 2019 Queensland Young Landcare Leader.
 Rose spends her free time rescuing wildlife, on the beach or in her organic garden.

 Emily has a degree in history and a passion for the natural environment and community outreach.
 In her spare time she volunteers for a wildlife rescue charity and raises orphaned birds for release.
 Emily started working for Watergum in 2019 and she has grown to be a key team member!
 Emily delivers much of our community engagement work and leads the Invasive Species Programs.

 General enquiries & members and workshops

 Cane toad citizen science